outware-mobile/omu-javascript-fundamentals/website/docs/animation.md

 has collection of static layers is not different from the prototype that is created in Photoshop or Sketch.

-Framer's strength is taking these UI layers and make them interactive.

 Let's create our first animation.
 To animate a layer, we will use ```animate
 ``` method of a layer object.